stnbu/mass_gathering/README.md

 As of now, watch for:

-1. Server starts, arranges its planets.
+1. Server starts, arranges its masses.
 1. Server sends all the physics and PBR info to the client.
-1. Client spawns the planets, based on the above network data.
+1. Client spawns the masses, based on the above network data.
 1. Client notifies server "I am ready" (we would in practice wait for "everyone")
 1. Server sends command to clients instructing them to start their local simulations.
 1. Server starts itself _also_.